kendallcarey/icapital-identity-portal/README.md

 # iCapital Identity – Partner Intake

-Rails + Postgres app to intake investor data and upload documents to local filesystem via Active Storage.
+A simple Rails 8 + Postgres web app that allows a partner to input investor data and upload at least one document per investor.
+Investor data is persisted to a relational database, and uploaded files are stored locally via Active Storage.
 ## Prerequisites
 - Ruby 3.2+ (or 3.x)
 - Rails 8